aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 $$
 \frac{\partial \bar{B}_{\phi}}{\partial t} = \eta_t \left[ \frac{\partial}{\partial r} \left( \frac{1}{r} \frac{\partial}{\partial r} (r\bar{B}_{\phi}) \right) + \frac{\partial^2 \bar{B}_{\phi}}{\partial z^2} \right]
 $$

+We see that the magnetic fields dissipate quuickly in this case, and dynamo is not in action as shown in the results section.
 </center>

+Now we proceed to add the $\alpha$ and $\Omega$ terms, neglecting the $alpha^2$ effect.

 ABCD
 ### Results